-The Board encourages parents and other district citizens to visit the District's schools and classrooms to observe the work of students, teachers and other staff.
+The board encourages parents and other district citizens to visit the district's schools and classrooms to observe the work of students, teachers and other staff.
 Since schools are a place of work and learning, however, certain limits must be set for such visits.
 The building principal or his or her designee is responsible for all persons in the building and on the grounds.
 For these reasons, the following rules apply to visitors to the schools:

-- 1. Anyone who is not a regular staff member or student of the school will be considered a visitor. - 2.
+1. Anyone who is not a regular staff member or student of the school will be considered a visitor.

 All visitors to the school must report to the office of the principal upon arrival at the school.
-There they will be required to show identification, state the purpose of their visit and sign the visitor's register.
-When permission is granted for the visitor to carry out his/her business, the visitor will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
-The visitor must return the identification badge to the principal's office before leaving the building. - 3.
-Building administrators or their designee may deny permission for a visitation or accompany visitors, where appropriate. - 4.
-Visitors attending school functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register. - 5.
-Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the classroom teacher(s), so that class disruption is kept to a minimum. - 6.
-Teachers are expected not to take class time to discuss individual matters with visitors. - 7.
-Visitations by individuals other than parents/guardians shall be arranged directly between the building administrator and the individual making the request.
-The purpose of the visit will be made clear at that time in order to facilitate appropriate arrangements. - 8.
-Before a child may be taken from the building by a non-school person, the visitor must be recognized by the building administrator or his/her designee as one having the legal right to take the child.
-The visitor will wait in the main office for the child to come from the classroom and/or follow other duly approved procedures for that building. - 9.
-Any unauthorized person on school property will be reported to the principal or his or her designee.
+There they will be required to sign the visitor's register and will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
+The visitor must return the identification badge to the principal's office before leaving the building.
+Visitors attending school functions that are open to the public, such as parent-teacher

+4. Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the classroom teacher(s), so that class disruption is kept to a minimum.

+5. Teachers are expected not to take class time to discuss individual matters with visitors.

+6. Any unauthorized person on school property will be reported to the principal or his or her designee.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation warrants. - 10.
-All visitors are expected to abide by the rules for public conduct on school property contained in this code of conduct.
+The police may be called if the situation warrants.

+7. All visitors are expected to abide by the rules for public conduct on school property contained in this code of conduct.